King Klown Logo

 Work is routed to a responsibility (function/role), not “who saw it first.”
 This protects continuity through turnover, absences, and reorganizations.

-5) Track with reactivity windows (and escalation)
+5) Track reactivity windows (and escalation)

 Core objects (multi-tenant, sovereignty-first)